ntamas/gfam/doc/source/running.rst

 **The Gene Ontology**
-    This file contains the `Gene Ontology`_ in OBO format, and it is required only for the `overrepresentation analysis`_ step.
+    This file contains the `Gene Ontology`_ in OBO format, and it is required only for the `label assignment`_ and `overrepresentation analysis`_ steps.
 The latest version of the file can be obtained from the homepage of the `Gene Ontology`_ project.

 .. _EBI: ftp://ftp.ebi.ac.uk/pub/databases/interpro/ParentChildTreeFile.txt
 .. _Gene Ontology: http://www.geneontology.org
+.. _label assignment: pipeline-step-label-assignment
 .. _overrepresentation analysis: pipeline-step-overrep

 GFam accepts uncompressed files or files compressed with ``gzip`` or ``bzip2``